practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 table and each one have a bowl of rice in front of him.
 There are also five chopstick, one between each philosopher.
 The philosophers spent their time thinking about _The Meaning of Life_.
 After some time of thinking they get hungry and try to eat.
-But for a philosopher to eat, he must first pick the two chopstick, to his left and right, so he can grab the rice.
+But the philosopher needs a chopstick in both hands in order to grab the rice.
 If any other philosopher has already taken one of those chopstick chopstick, the hungry philosopher will wait until chopstick is available.